BodiAugustus/dev_site_2022/README.md

 #62.
 Reconfigured ternary operators for the hero/nav button to use requireInstall instead of web3 to prevent unneccessary importing.

 #63.
 Created useEthPrice.js to get price of ETH for app. created fetcher function to pull api data from coingecko api using useEthPrice function.
 Retrieved json data.

+#64.
+Displayed the ETH price to the ui in Hero.
+Repeated process for FTM and XMR.
+Set up refreshInterval to refresh values to UI every 1 minute.